joepareti54/CreateGoogleSlidesPresentation/README.md

 https://stackoverflow.com/questions/56099575/how-to-fix-403-insufficient-authentication-scopes-when-uploading-file-python

 When this program is run for a new application/slides-deck you MUST create new json credentials.
-See here https://console.cloud.google.com/apis/credentials?folder=&organizationId=&project=quickstart-1613196175693 On April 16 2021 I ran a couple of failed attempts, presumably the project name must be quickstart
+See here https://console.cloud.google.com/apis/credentials?folder=&organizationId=&project=quickstart-1613196175693 On April 16 2021 I ran a couple of failed attempts, presumably the project name must be quickstart.

+The program returns a string similar to 1nBWjxrAonni6V-7yZA6X2MuX-JzexhcsCPHP9G9xFbk which needs to be inserted into the presentation url such as https://docs.google.com/presentation/d/1nBWjxrAonni6V-7yZA6X2MuX-JzexhcsCPHP9G9xFbk/edit#slide=id.p1